CISCO-METZ-GROUP/MeshChain/README.md

 # Usage

 To use the postman BlochChain APIs:
-1. Need to change the ip address for the request to your clusters' ip addresses.
+1. First, you need to change the ip address for the request to your clusters' ip addresses.
-2. The sequence of actions to write to the BlockChain:
+2. The sequence of actions to write to the BlockChain are:
 * /unlock_coinbase_account
 * /create_auditchain
 * /zipkin_poll_start
-3. To stop writing into the BlockChain
+3. To stop writing into the BlockChain:
 * /zipkin_poll_stop
-4. To retrieve data from the BlochChain
+4. To retrieve data from the BlochChain:
 * /query_trace_data
 * /get_all_traces
 * /get_all_blocks